• Skip to primary navigation

 Next give them a good stir (or a shake if you're using a lidded jar) to make sure they're well mixed.

-Finally cover them and leave in the fridge overnight.
+Finally store the oats in an airtight container and leave in the fridge overnight.

 You can play with the formula to make them thicker or thinner by adding slightly more or less liquid.